stylersnico/nginx-secure-config/README.md

 The goal of this project is to provide the most secure and supported <code>nginx.conf</code> file with support for very latest improvements like:

+* NEW : Added support for Post-Quantum Cryptography (PQC) by default in <code>ssl_ecdh_curve</code>, see https://blog.nginx.org/blog/pqc-nginx for more information.
 * HTTP2 with ALPN
 * Threads AIO
 * CHACHA20_POLY1305